REV. JOHN MOSSOP'S FAMILY

 JOHN 1791-1850

 John married Ann Jenkins and had about 8 children of whom 4 died young.
 He farmed at Moulton, Lincolnshire.
 Of their four surviving daughters, ANN married William CLARKE a Farmer and had 11 children, of whom John Mossop Clarke emigrated to Australia in 1853.
-CATHERINE married Frederick L. L. HANSBERG a Goldsmith and Jeweller and had 2 daughters before dying young.
+CATHERINE married Friedrich/Frederick L. L. HAUSBURG a renowned Goldsmith and Jeweller and had 2 daughters before dying young.
 SARAH married Charles HARVEY, Solicitor of Spalding, and had 9 children including Mary Jane Lewis Harvey, of whom more later.
 HANNAH married Thomas Mason ASHTON a Farmer at Deeping St. Nicholas and Asterby, Lincs and had 7 children.

-CHARLES (2) 1793-1883
+CHARLES 1793-1883

 Vicar of St. Botolph's, Helpston, Northants from 1817 to 1853 and then Rector of nearby St. Stephen's, Etton.
 He married twice without children.
 For more details see his own section.